IABTechLab/uid2docs/docs/ref-info/ref-operators-public-private.md

 The participant must sign a contract (see [Account Setup](../getting-started/gs-account-setup.md)) to host a Private Operator instance.

 :::note
-A Private Operator cannot process raw UID2s or UID2 tokens from a Public Operator or another Private Operator.
+A Private Operator has no visibility into the raw UID2s or UID2 tokens processed by a Public Operator or another Private Operator.
 Each Private Operator is a completely closed infrastructure.
 :::

 ## Private Operator: Benefits